.

 Examples of

-In order to limit the risks, we recommend avoiding the use of dithyrambic terms or terms with an absolute meaning that cannot be attested by objective evidence.
-Examples include: unique, first, minimum, maximum, world leader, champion, top 1, 100%, absolutely, purely.
+To limit risk, we recommend that you avoid using dithyrambic words or words with an absolute meaning that cannot be supported by objective evidence.
+Examples include: unique, first, minimum, maximum, world leader, champion, top 1, 100%, absolute, pure.

 |

-Example for dietary or health foor supplements and cosmetic products:
+Example for dietary or health foor supplements and cosmetics:

 |